 As part of our BBQ learning hub, we thought we’d dedicate a quick post to every BBQ utensil you’ll ever need (and some you might not – we hope!).

-Keep reading to find out what to do with all those barbecue parts and accessories you’ve always thought about buying.
+Keep reading to find out what to do with all those barbecue parts and accessories you’ve always thought about buying for your gas BBQ or charcoal BBQ.

 You might not have come across these handy BBQ accessories before but meat shredding claws are perfect if you have a charcoal smoker.